jpreecedev/developerhandbook/src/pages/node-express-passport-authentication-mini-series/index.md

 ## How to build a registration page with Material UI

 This application will support two means of registering an account, either using a traditional username and password, or via a social identity provider like Google or Facebook.
 We will tackle the traditional method first in this series, which is arguably the hardest, and move on the social identity providers later in this series.
-Both approaches utilise Json Web Tokens (JWT), which simplifies session management and will ensure consistency regardless of what providers we implement now or further down the line.
+Both approaches utilise JSON Web Tokens (JWT), which simplifies session management and will ensure consistency regardless of what providers we implement now or further down the line.

 Before we can do anything though, we will need some forms for the user to complete.
 Not just any old forms, specifically, a registration form and a login form.
 Let's do registration first.
 There is a bit of leg-work involved in getting this right, because of server-side rendering.
 I think it is worth putting a bit of extra effort in at this stage because we will end up with a half decent working website at the end, which you can put live, and develop further.